tigerzhang/bArt/CANVAS_IMPLEMENTATION.md

 ---

+## Styling & Visual language

+- Toolbars: All toolbar bubbles share the same visual language — a rounded card with a subtle border and soft shadow (controlled by `--toolbar-bg`, `--toolbar-border`, `--toolbar-radius`).
+Buttons inside use a circular (`--toolbar-button-size`) pill with unified hover/focus states.
+- Zoom menu: A small, rounded menu card matches the toolbar bubble shape and uses small right-aligned keyboard hints for power users.
+Menu entries should be accessible by keyboard and support Enter to select, arrow navigation, and Esc to close.
+- Responsiveness: Toolbars are compact and use CSS variables for sizing so we can easily swap to a compact 'compact' or 'relaxed' theme by toggling CSS variables.

 ## Goals (high level)
 - Provide a responsive canvas editor with Figma-like interactions: zoom, pan, multi-select, group/ungroup, snapping, alignment, and precise inspector edits.
 - Support image and video layers, mask/composition, and a timeline for video projects.